CreateNothing/Typo3AccessLinter/fluid-accessibility-linter/ARCHITECTURE_MIGRATION.md

 ## Overview
 This guide documents the architectural improvements made to address critical issues identified in the architectural analysis.

+> Status (v1.4.0): Enhanced* inspection classes have been merged into their base inspections.
+Plugin registrations now reference the base inspections only.
+The longer-term migration toward a universal, rule/strategy-based inspection remains planned work.

 ## Issues Addressed

 ### 1. ✅ Code Duplication (FIXED)